deimantasa/secretum-mobile/README.md

 2. If `hashed key` is found in the firestore, you will be recovered with that account's data

 ## Limitations
-Unfortunately I don't have iOS/Android device with Face Recognition therefore I was not able to test authentication flow with it.
+Unfortunately I don't have iOS/Android device with Face Recognition therefore I was not able to test pages.authentication flow with it.
 It might give some unexpected behaviour.
 Furthermore, if device does not have any biometrics/pattern lock - it might misbehave.

 ## Connect to your own Firebase project